wavetomo/VTIAcousticModeling/README.md

-# 2D VTI Acoustic Wave Simulation using Staggered Grid FD Method
+# 2D VTI Acoustic Wavefield and Its Adjoint Wavefield Simulation using Staggered Grid FD Method
-Tests for symmetric and non-symmetric VTI acoustic wave equation
+Tests for symmetric and non-symmetric VTI acoustic wave equations and their adjoint wave equations

 This project implements 2D acoustic wave forward modeling in vertical transverse isotropic (VTI) media using staggered grid finite difference (FD) schemes.
 It includes symmetric and non-symmetric formulations.